Eat.Drink.Pure

 Immunity Bombs

-Modified: Sep 26, 2025 · Published: Feb 1, 2023 by Shah Zeeshan · This post may contain affiliate links · Leave a Comment
+Modified: Dec 24, 2025 · Published: Feb 1, 2023 by Zeeshan Shah · This post may contain affiliate links · 1 Comment

 Jump to Recipe Print Recipe

-Square shaped immunity bombs on a plate
+Square shaped immunity cubes on a plate with cut citrus and spices.

 WANT TO SAVE THIS RECIPE?